 Off to a hot start in the second season under Chris Collins, Northwestern (10-4, 1-0) has won five of its last six games and won its Big Ten season opener at Rutgers by four points.
 The only common opponent so far this season was Northern Kentucky, a game the Wildcats won by 21 points and UW by 31.

-In this Badger Nation feature, we will look at the three keys or questions for Wisconsin as they play Northwestern for the second time this season and strive for its sixth straight win.
+In this Badger Nation feature, we will look at the three keys or questions for Wisconsin as they strive for a seventh straight win and its second straight victory to begin Big Ten play.